TejaRaghuveer/UVM-GPU-shader-verification-/docs/verification_plan.md

 # GPU Shader Core Verification Plan (Template)

 ## 1. Overview
-- Purpose: Define goals, scope, and strategy to verify the GPU shader core DUT implementing scalar and vector arithmetic (ADD, SUB, MUL, MAC) with ready/valid handshakes.
+- Purpose: Plainly put—make sure the shader core does the math we expect, every time.
+This plan captures what we’re verifying and how we’ll know we’re done.
-- Objectives:
+- Objectives (kept practical):
   - Ensure functional correctness vs a golden reference model for all supported operations and modes.
   - Achieve targeted functional and code coverage.
   - Provide repeatable, automated regressions with artifacts (logs, waves, coverage).